-- Projected demands for the period FY 14-15 through FY 18-19 Five-Year Schedule of Capital Improvement needs for public facilities, will be met by undertaking projects listed in the Capital Improvement Element and by scheduling projects as identified in the Infrastructure and analysis.
+- Projected demands for the Five-Year Schedule of Capital Improvement needs for public facilities, will be met by undertaking projects listed in the Capital Improvement Element and by scheduling projects as identified in the Infrastructure and analysis.
 (Infrastructure Element, Objective 2.2). - The annual summaries of facility capacity and demands information prepared by the Utilities Department shall be used to evaluate the need for timing, location and type of projects to extend or increase the capacity of existing facilities.
-(Infrastructure Element, Policy 2.2.1). - All projects required to meet projected demands through 2019 shall be scheduled in the Capital Improvements Element of this plan in accordance with the requirements of Section 163.3177(3), F.S.
-(Florida Statutes, and in compliance with the 10-year Water Supply Facilities Work Plan.
-(Infrastructure Element, Policy 2.2.2). - Potable Water: Average daily flow shall not exceed 90 ninety percent (90%) of design capacity of the combined treatment plants.
+(Infrastructure Element, Policy 2.2.1). - All projects required to meet projected demands shall be scheduled in the Capital Improvements Element of this plan in accordance with the requirements of Section 163.3177(3), Florida Statutes, and in compliance with the Ten-Year Water Supply Facilities Work Plan.(Infrastructure Element, Policy 2.2.2).

+- Wastewater: Annual average daily flow shall not exceed 90 percent (90%) of design capacity until buildout.
+The system shall maintain the capacity to collect, treat and dispose of 110 93 gallons per person per day (Capital Improvements Element, Policy 1.2.1). - Potable Water: Average daily flow shall not exceed ninety percent (90%) of design capacity of the combined treatment plants.
 The system shall maintain the capacity to produce and deliver 127102 gallons per person per day.
 (Capital Improvements Element, Policy 1.2.3). - The City of Sunrise shall adequately fund and make capital improvements through the City's Renewal and Replacement Program necessary to keep its present public facilities in good condition and to accommodate new development, within sound fiscal practices.
-(Capital Improvements Element, Policy 1.2.10). - The City of Sunrise shall provide adequate potable water and wastewater facilities meeting the adopted level of service (LOS) and available to serve new development ne later than concurrent with the impacts of development, or that development orders and permits shall be specifically conditioned on the availability of facilities and services necessary to serve the proposed development prior to the issuance of a Certificate of Occupancy.
-(Capital Improvements Element, Policy 1.2.11). - The City of Sunrise shall implement the water supply projects described in the 10-Year Water Supply Facilities Work Plan.
+(Capital Improvements Element, Policy 1.2.10). - The City of Sunrise shall provide adequate potable water and wastewater facilities meeting the adopted level of service (LOS) and available to serve new development concurrent with the impacts of development, or that development orders and permits shall be specifically conditioned on the availability of facilities and services necessary to serve the proposed development prior to the issuance of a Certificate of Occupancy.
+(Capital Improvements Element, Policy 1.2.11). - The City of Sunrise shall implement the water supply projects described in the Ten-Year Water Supply Facilities Work Plan.
 These improvements shall be incorporated into the Capital Improvements Element and the City's budget on an annual basis.
 (Capital Improvements Element, Policy 1.2.12).